xyproto/superfrog/README.md

 Supports Python 3.8 and beyond.
 Please report an issue if there are... issues.

 The menu can be configured by editing `menu.txt`.
-It can launch executables on your system.
+It can be used as an application launcher.

 General info
 ------------